14. The KENTON COUNTY GOVERNMENT CENTER

 In May of 2016, the KCFC secured an option for the Bavarian Brewery property, and purchased it three months later in July of 2016.
 The acquisition was unanimously approved by Kenton County Commissioners, Draud, Sewell and Nienaber.
 Judge Knochelmann was present, but because he owned a partial interest in a property a couple blocks away, he declined to vote.
 The county acquired the property for $4.5 million, which was less than its selling price of $5.4 million in 2008 and much lower than its listing price for several years of $7 million.
 Diagrams of the site at the time the property was acquired are shown below.
 The only buildings that remained on the site are shown in different colors on the lower left diagram.

 In September of 2016, the KCFC issued an RFP for project management services.
 The winner was a large international engineering and design firm headquartered in New York City, WSP/Parsons Brinkerhoff (now simply called WSP).

-On December 14, 2016, to obtain public input for the design of the new county facility, a Bavarian Brewery Open House for the public at the Covington Latin School .
-At this event, a summary of alternative sites for the county's project was presented, prepared by the Catalytic Funding Corporation, which recommended the Bavarian Brewery site.
+On December 14, 2016, in order to obtain public input for the design of the new county facility, a Bavarian Brewery Open House was held for the public at the Covington Latin School.
+At this event, a summary of alternative sites for the county's project was presented by the Catalytic Funding Corporation, which recommended the Bavarian Brewery site.
 This study also addressed the county's second county seat and Court House in Independence, KY (see the sidebar) and justified the need to retain it.

 In late December, 2016, Kenton County issued an RFP for desing-build teams to submit their qualifications to submit development proposals for the new KCAB.